inventables/x-carve-instructions/1000mm/step6/index.md

 <!-- begin z-probe -->
 <h3>Attach Z-Probe (Optional)</h3>
 <p>If you ordered your machine with a Z-Probe, you can now fasten the Z-Probe barrel connector port and its wire to the x-carriage.
 However, if you have the dust control system, don't attach the barrel connector just yet.
 You will use an extension bracket that is included with the dust control system.
-You can follow the Z-Probe Relocation Kit installation instructions <a href="http://x-carve-instructions.inventables.com/1000mm/step10/">here</a> or skip this step and attach Z-probe in a later step.</p>
+You can follow the Z-Probe Relocation Kit installation instructions <a href="http://x-carve-instructions.inventables.com/1000mm/step10/">here</a> or skip this step and attach the Z-probe in a later step.</p>
 <p>First, open your z-probe kit.
 Set aside the puck and alligator clip wiring harness for the moment; you'll use these to calibrate your machine after it's set up.</p>
 <p>Locate the long wire with the barrel connector port as well as the slim hex nut and lock washer that accompany it.</p>
 <img src="../../photo/jpfsPA140487.jpg">